Aero (Marvel Comics): Issue 2

 According to Diamond Comic Distributors, Aero #2 was the 122nd best selling comic book in August 2019.

 Matthew Aguilar of ComicBook.com gave Aero #2 a grade of 4 out of 5 stars, saying, "Aero showed promise with its first issue, but the second issue delivers far more than just promise.
 The book kicks off with absolutely stunning visuals from Keng and a story by Zhou Liefen and Greg Pak that starts to pull back the layers to both Aero's personality and her impressive power set.
 Her nemesis is quite compelling too, and their battle hints at even bigger things to come.
 After that Pak, artist Pop Mhan, and colorist Federico Blee are up to bat, and while the visuals aren't quite as strong here, they do fit the type of story Pak is trying to tell.
 This story's much more focused on Wave, but in just a few pages you end up with a much more well rounded picture of who she is, what she's been through, and the heart of gold underneath all the pain.
 It might have started out a little slow, but here Aero is truly starting to hit its stride, and we're quickly becoming big fans of the hero and her amazing world."
 Josh Davison of Comicon.com gave Aero #2 a grade of 8 out of 10, stating, "Aero #2 is another exciting and grabbing issue for this fledgling Marvel hero.
 Lei Ling is an interesting and unique lead in the Marvel canon, and I look forward to seeing how she grows and develops over time.
 I’d also like to see her encounter some of the Marvel Universe staples somewhere down the line.
 In any case, this comic gets a recommendation.
 Check it out."

 Other versions

-Marvel Zombies

 An alternate version of Lei Ling / Aero appears in Marvel Zombies.
 She was infected and turned into a zombie who is attacking people.